Trans-Mississippi Flag of Taylor’s Army

 There are two surviving examples of this flag used in Taylor’s army.

-Trans Mississippi Flags are reverse color flags that were used by many Confederate units during the Civil War, typically in more western areas.
 The Confederate Army’s Trans-Mississippi Department included the region of Missouri, Arkansas, Texas, Indian Territory (now Oklahoma), and Louisiana west of the Mississippi River).

 Several varieties with the reversed colors existed.
 One was that of the 3rd Texas Infantry.
 This flag was made in Cuba, paid for by Confederate ex-patriates living there who donated it to the regiment.
 The stars and unit designation were embroidered in silver wire and the fringe was knotted silk.